jrdred/jrdred/README.md

 🏫 MsC Biology student @Adamson
 🔎 Main interests in eco-evo-devo and Bioinformatics stuffs and 💖 In a complicated relationship with Life
-🖌️ Love drawing portraits and cute stuff, cycling, going to concerts 🎵 Love R&B/Soul, Hip-Hop/Rap and Pop
+🎵 Love R&B/Soul, Hip-Hop/Rap and Pop
 ⚡ Love Friend Chicken, Steak, Pizza and I HATE KETCHUP, MAYONNAISE, MUSTARD and RANCH